Doteni (どて煮:牛すじと大根のみそ煮)

 You can also use pre-processed beef tendons (boiled and dried).
 In that case, you should also boil them once before using.

-- Wash the beef tendons under running water.
+- Wash the beef tendons under running water. (the weight after boiling was 500g).

-- Cut the boiled beef tendons into bite-sized pieces.
-When processing beef tendons, you can remove the odor by boiling them with Japanese leek or ginger.
-This dish is strong flavored with mame miso, so it is said that you can omit the Japanese leek and ginger.
+- Put the beef tendons, sliced ginger, green parts of the white leek, and water in a pressure cooker and pressure cook for 20 minutes.(When processing beef tendons, you can remove the odor by boiling them with Japanese leek or ginger.
+This dish is strong flavored with mame miso, so it is said that you can omit the Japanese leek and ginger.)

 - Cut the konnyaku with a spoon and soak in boiling water for 5 minutes.
 The reason for soaking it in hot water is to flush out the lye contained in the konnyaku.
 The more cut surfaces there are, the easier the flavor will penetrate into the konnyaku.